LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-BRANDI MCKAY + CLIENT ACCOUNTING SERVICES MANAGER
+BRANDI MCKAY + CLIENT ADVISORY SERVICES MANAGER

-Brandi McKay is a Client Accounting Services Manager at Lutz with over seven years of experience in accounting.
+Brandi McKay is a Client Advisory Services Manager at Lutz with over seven years of experience in accounting.
 She is responsible for providing outsourced accounting services to clients with a focus in payroll compliance.

 AREAS OF FOCUS